 Pescado Frito Costeño

-Whole fried fish on the Venezuelan Caribbean coast — typically pargo (red snapper), scored and seasoned with garlic-lime-cumin, dredged in seasoned cornflour, deep-fried to a crackling skin.
-Served with tostones, coconut rice, and guasacaca avocado sauce.
+Whole fried fish on the Venezuelan Caribbean coast — typically pargo (red snapper), scored and seasoned with garlic, lime and salt, then lightly floured and deep-fried to a crackling skin while the flesh stays juicy.
+Served beachside with tostones (fried green plantain), cassava or arepa, a cabbage-carrot salad and lime.

-Crack through the masarepa crust — corn-toasted nuttiness gives way to pearly white flaky flesh, scented with garlic and cumin.
-The guasacaca on the side is herbal-creamy-cool against the hot fish; tostones add crunch.
+Crack through the crisp skin — the shatter of the crust gives way to pearly white, flaky flesh scented with garlic and lime.
+The guasacaca on the side is herbal, creamy and cool against the hot fish; tostones add a sturdy crunch.
 The Caribbean beach lunch in three textures.

 Variations